 The Advertising Model

 The advertising model that Google pioneered with AdWords in 2000 and that Facebook refined with social graph targeting became the economic foundation of the commercial internet.
 In exchange for free services, users provided behavioural data that platforms used to target advertising with unprecedented precision.
-This model proved extraordinarily profitable for platform companies and produced services that billions of people used daily — but it also created incentive structures that aligned platform interests with user engagement rather than user wellbeing, contributing to the dysfunction documented in polarisation research and the attention economy literature.
+This model proved extraordinarily profitable for platform companies and produced services that billions of people used daily — but it also created incentive structures that aligned platform interests with user engagement rather than user wellbeing.

 Mobile Internet and the Smartphone Revolution